Russell Short is one of the most successful Australian Para-athletes of all time, having just returned from his eighth Paralympic Games.

-The extremely talented discus, shot put and javelin thrower has won no less than six gold, two silver and three bronze medals from participating in the last seven Games.
-This is in addition to four gold and three silver medals from World Championships.
+Debuting in Seoul in 1988, the talented field athlete has won six gold, two silver and three bronze medals spread across discus, shot put and javelin – this in addition to four gold and three silver medals at World Championship level.

 Russell, who has macular degeneration, was given the honour of carrying the Australian flag during the Opening Ceremony of the 2008 Games in Beijing.
 Placing sixth in shot put, these Games were the first that he missed the dais in 20 years, before returning four years later in London with bronze.